jiachaol/macposts-curb/README.md

 # macposts-curb

 This is the repo of source codes of MAC-POSTS with curb module.
 The project is funded by the Office of Energy Efficiency and Renewable Energy, U.S. Department of Energy [Award DE-EE0009659].
+The original version of MAC-POSTS can be found at https://github.com/maccmu

 Details can be found in the Journal Publication - Liu, Jiachao, and Sean Qian.
 "Modeling multimodal curbside usage in dynamic networks."
 Transportation Science 58, no. 6 (2024): 1277-1299.